jochasinga/referkit-node/README.md

 ## Authentication

-To log into your account, use `Auth` static class.
+To log into your account, use `Auth` class.

 ```js